TomPace101/nanopore_diffusion/notes.md

 - once it is working, create a module for it
 - then finish the documentation

+Or do we want the equation builder instead?

 # validation tests
 set up problems on the unit square with known solutions: